back west: 2011 – 2017

 – H. Hesse ‘Steppenwolf’

 By 2011, I’d made it back from the east but just barely.
 In Amarillo, I stopped to fill up my tank and found that someone had hacked my debit card and drained my checking account.
-Fortunately, I had a little cash from a side job but I rolled into Morro Bay on an empty tank, an empty belly, one cigarette and zero dollars.
+Fortunately, I had some cash left from my last side job but I rolled into Morro Bay on an empty tank, an empty belly, one cigarette and zero dollars.
 Needless to say, it was not a glorious homecoming.

-But again, another ‘one’ day in my ratty chair, mindlessly staring at the kitchenette; I saw window light streaming in and cooking a blue glass bottle I’d gotten as a gift from my Aunt.
-I watched it stand there like a bright, proud beacon spreading crisp blue light across cabinets and countertops in scattered, prism-like streaks and I thought – Well okay, there’s that.”
+But one day, just sitting in my ratty chair, mindlessly staring towards the kitchenette; I noticed window light streaming in and cooking a blue glass bottle I’d gotten as a gift from my Aunt.
+It stood there like a bright, proud beacon spreading crisp blue light across cabinets and countertops in scattered, prism-like streaks and I thought – Well okay, there’s that.”